Visual C# Training

 The Visual C# 2005 series covers how to develop command line and graphical applications using the Visual C# 2005 programming language and the Visual Studio integrated development environment (IDE).

-This Visual C# online training series provides 19 hours of self-paced courseware.
-This web-based training provides 1 year of unlimited access to all of the following lessons:
+This Visual C# online training series provides over 19 hours of self-paced courseware.
+This web-based training provides 6 months of unlimited access to all of the following lessons:

 1 . .NET What You Need to Know